 - South Park:

-- In the episode "Up the Down Steroid", Cartman fakes being retarded in order to enter the Special Olympics and win the $1,000 prize.
+- In the episode "Up the Down Steroid", Cartman fakes being mentally challenged in order to enter the Special Olympics and win the $1,000 prize.
 During the actual events, it becomes apparent that he spent more time on his efforts to appear disabled than actually training for the Special Olympics.
-In the end, Jimmy outs Cartman as a cheater, then realises that he cheated too with his use of steroids.
-After Jimmy apologizes publicly, Cartman claims that he only faked his retardedness to teach Jimmy a lesson on steroid abuse.
+In the end, Jimmy outs Cartman as a cheater, then realizes that he cheated too with his use of steroids.
+After Jimmy apologizes publicly, Cartman claims that he only faked his disability to teach Jimmy a lesson on steroid abuse.

 - Done completely unintentionally by Randy in "Bloody Mary".

 - Even though Toph from Avatar: The Last Airbender is actually blind, thanks to her Disability Superpower she is a good deal more aware of her surroundings than her sighted friends.
 She pretended on more than one occasion to be helpless because of her blindness, in order to get what she wanted from someone.
 So much so that for most of her life, her parents believed she would never master Earthbending...
 While she was secretly the all-time champion of the Earth Kingdom analogue to Professional Wrestling.